Quattro99/PowerShellScripts/Exchange Online/EOP_MDO/README.md

 The following steps have to be done during running the scripts:
 1. "Enter your username"
 2. "Enter the onmicrosoft address of the customer eq. customer.onmicrosoft.com"
 3. "Enter the language of the tenant eq.
-English or Deutsch (can be checked in the Entra ID Properties notification language)"
+English or Deutsch (Standardfreigaberichtlinie vs. Default Sharing Policy)"
 4. "Enter the Shared Mailbox name eq.
 Quarantaene - xxx"
 5. "Enter the Shared Mailbox alias eq. quarantine"
 6. "Enter the Shared Mailbox mail address eq. quarantine@domain.tld"